aryanrada/BlackJack-using-Reinforcement-Learning/README.md

-# 🃏 Blackjack Reinforcement Learning
+# BlackJack using Reinforcement Learning

 This project implements a simplified **Blackjack environment** and applies **Monte Carlo Control** and **SARSA(λ)** reinforcement learning algorithms to learn an optimal policy.

 ---

-## 📂 Project Structure
+## Project Structure

 - `game.py` — Custom OpenAI Gym-style environment for Blackjack with stochastic transitions.
 - `BlackJack.ipynb` — Jupyter Notebook containing: